 - Powerful Words – Strong words result in stronger content.
 Proverbs, idioms, exclamations are all part of powerful phrases in content.
 They’re also integral if you want to create a persuasive content.
 These words inspire your readers and make them read on and take action after reading the post.

 - Use Attractive Visuals – Another good tactic to increase your blog readability.
 Visuals are excellent if you want to add up to your main story in the post.
-CMO Council says that 46% of marketers make photography vital to their marketing and storytelling strategies.
+CMO Council says that 65% of senior marketing executives make photography vital to their marketing and storytelling strategies.

 6. Content Marketing Brings 3 Times More Leads Than Traditional Marketing (CMI)